Electronic books

 the idea of portable electronic books.
 But with the arrival of a new

-generation of electronic book readers, such as the Sony Reader,
+generation of electronic book readers, notably the Amazon Kindle,

 they work!